JorgeBritoCartolano/inventory-app-backend/README.md

 - Create an RDS MySQL instance.
 - Store credentials securely using AWS Secrets Manager.
 - Use a database management tool such as DBeaver to connect to the instance.
-- Create the database 'inventory' using the SQL commands provided in the `database_setup` file.
+- Create the database 'inventory' using the SQL commands provided in the `utilities/database_setup` file.

 ### 2. EC2 Instance Setup
 - Create an EC2 role with the following permissions: